MyStarInYourSky/openshift-cachet/README.md

 To install, just click the OpenShift button above.

 ## Upgrading
-There is an experimental script called 'upgrade' in $OPENSHIFT_DATA_DIR/bin Note that the script is experimental and may cause issues with your installation.
+There is an experimental script called 'mgmutil' in $OPENSHIFT_DATA_DIR/bin Note that the script is experimental and may cause issues with your installation.

+## Backup and Restore
+Mgmutil, located in $OPENSHIFT_DATA_DIR/bin allows for backups to be created.
+Backups are automatically created during an upgrade, and can be used to restore the deployment if an upgrade fails.
+The generated backup is stored in $OPENSHIFT_DATA_DIR/backup.tar.gz

+The restore process is not implemented yet, but will be here soon.

 ## Versions
 Please change the branch to the major version of cachet that you want to install.